‘I can’t be silent’: Miles Bridges’ wife speaks out after Charlotte Hornets star’s arrest - NewsBreak

 Mychelle Johnson posted a series of graphic photos to Instagram Thursday night, including bruising on her hands, arms, ribs and leg.

-The post also included a medical discharge form that reportedly diagnosed her with a brain concussion, closed fracture of her nasal bone, contusion of a rib, multiple bruises and a strained neck muscle.PREVIOUS: Charlotte Hornets star Miles Bridges arrested in LA: reports
+The post also included a medical discharge form that reportedly diagnosed her with a brain concussion, closed fracture of her nasal bone, contusion of a rib, multiple bruises and a strained neck muscle.Former Charlotte Hornets forward arrested for felony domestic violence: TMZ

 The paperwork claimed the injuries were from “physical abuse by male partner” and said she was assaulted by strangulation.